saltstack/salt-enhancement-proposals/0040-lts-releases.md

 # Motivation
 [motivation]: #motivation

-Our curret release strategy causes us to provide security and bugfixes for as many as five versions.
-Our documented [life cycle](https://saltproject.io/salt-platform-support/) has become less sustainable as we've increased the frequency of releasing new versions of Salt.
+Our current release strategy causes us to provide security and bugfixes for as many as five versions.
+Our documented [life cycle](https://docs.saltproject.io/salt/install-guide/en/latest/topics/salt-version-support-lifecycle.html#salt-version-support-lifecycle) has become less sustainable as we've increased the frequency of releasing new versions of Salt.

 # Design